mattasridhar/PrimeFactorialGenerator/README.md

 			<li> RESET button must be activated</li>
 		</ul>

-SOFTWARES REQUIRED\
+SOFTWARES REQUIRED
-	The software that are needed for the application to be edited or executed
+<pre>	The software that are needed for the application to be edited or executed </pre>
 	<ul>
 	<li> ‘browser’ --> Any latest browser like Chrome, Firefox or Safari.</li>
 	</ul>

-SOURCE CODE\
+SOURCE CODE
-	The Source code for the application is in the ‘PrimeFactorialGenerator’ folder
+<pre>	The Source code for the application is in the ‘PrimeFactorialGenerator’ folder</pre>
 	<ul>
 	<li> ‘index.html’ --> This file has the javascript and jQuery source code for the application.</li>
 	<li>‘styles.css’ --> This file has the styling for the page.</li>
 	</ul>

-INSTALLATION NOTES\
+INSTALLATION NOTES
-	Simply double click on the 'index.html' file or Right-click on the 'index.html' file and open it in any browser of your choice.
+<pre>	Simply double click on the 'index.html' file or Right-click on the 'index.html' file and open it in any browser of your choice.</pre>

-ABOUT THE APPLICATION\
+ABOUT THE APPLICATION
 <pre>	This application loads and allows the user to feed a positive number as Input and generate its Prime Factors.
 The application begins at the page displayed in screen shown in Figure 1.</pre>

 ![](readme_images/fig1.png)